What do baby chicks eat?

 What kind of feed should chicks eat?

-Chicks grow at an amazing rate in the first few weeks of life, and it's critical for their healthy development that they're fed a properly balanced chick food, known as "starter feed" or "chick crumb".
+Chicks grow at an amazing rate in the first few weeks of life, and it's critical for their healthy development that they eat a properly balanced chick food, known as "starter feed", available either as crumb, mash or pellets.

 One of my hatches tucking into their chick crumbs at Day 2 in the brooder.One of my hatches tucking into their chick crumbs at Day 2 in the brooder.

-Commercially produced starter feed is balanced to contain exactly what a chick needs.
-Look for a good brand, preferably organic and non-GMO, which contains between 15% and 20% protein.
+Commercially produced starter feed is balanced to contain exactly what a chick needs to eat for the first several weeks.
+Look for a good brand, preferably organic and non-GMO, which contains between 15% and 21% protein.

-And check whether it's bulked out with soy and corn.
-If you can, buy a feed that's unprocessed whole grains.
+Check whether it's bulked out with soy and corn and, if you can, buy a feed that's unprocessed whole grains.
 It's more natural and healthier.

 The best and least expensive place to buy it is your local feed store, but if you can't get there for any reason, you can buy online.

-The brand I recommend if you're in the US is this one, which is both organic and guaranteed GMO free, has exactly the right amount of protein and is soy and corn free.
+The brand I recommend if you're in the US is this one, which is both organic and guaranteed GMO free, has exactly the right amount of protein, is soy and corn free and is milled by a small, family run company.

 Some people do.
-I don't recommend it for the reason I've stated above: it's really very important for the chick's development that she has a properly balanced feed with exactly the required amount of protein and very low calcium.
+I don't recommend it for the reason I've stated above: it's really very important for the chick's development that she eats a properly balanced feed with exactly the required amount of protein, and low in calcium.

 To try to provide that yourself is a big ask.
 In my view, it's better to pay for a high quality feed that you and your chicks can rely on.